Romanhudaj11/GoogleDocs-Recreation/ReadMe.md

 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project used the following tools:

+* React
+* Socket.io
+* MongoDB

 ## Scripts Available

 In the project directory, you can run the following commands: